Tomato Soup Recipe (Classic)

 tomato soup in a black wooden bowl with a silver spoon and topped with bread croutons and parsley

-Tomato Soup Recipe (Restaurant Style)
+Tomato Soup Recipe (Classic)

-This easy Tomato Soup recipe makes a creamy, rich tomato soup that's perfect for enjoying as a hearty lunch or light dinner.
+This easy and classic Tomato Soup recipe makes a creamy, rich tomato soup that's perfect for enjoying as a hearty lunch or light dinner.
 Zesty fresh tomatoes and real cream create a truly comforting, velvety and smooth restaurant style tomato soup from scratch – in less than 30 minutes.

 4.91 from 121 votes